rubel75/fold2Bloch-VASP/README.md

 ### References
-If you find the results usefull and publishable, we will appreciate citing the following papers:
+If you find the results useful and publishable, we will appreciate citing the following papers:
 * O. Rubel, A. Bokhanchuk, S. J. Ahmed, and E. Assmann "Unfolding the band structure of disordered solids: from bound states to high-mobility Kane fermions", [Phys.
 Rev. B **90**, 115202 (2014)](http://olegrubel.mcmaster.ca/publications/2014/Rubel_PRB_90_115202.pdf).
 * L.-W. Wang, L. Bellaiche, S.-H. Wei, and A. Zunger "Majority representation of alloy electronic states", [Phys.
 Rev. Lett. **80**, 4725 (1998)](https://doi.org/10.1103/PhysRevLett.80.4725).

-### License

-fold2Bloch is free  software: you can redistribute  it and/or modify it under the  terms of the GNU General Public  License as published by the Free Software Foundation, either version  3 of the License, or (at your option) any later version.

-fold2Bloch is  distributed in the hope  that it will be useful, but WITHOUT   ANY  WARRANTY;   without  even   the  implied   warranty  of MERCHANTABILITY  or FITNESS  FOR A  PARTICULAR PURPOSE.
-See  the GNU General Public License for more details.